brannondorsey/apibuilder/README.md

 - Using API keys to track and limit hits-per-day usage to specific users
 - And setting API defaults for number of results returned per request, default order to return results, etc…

-All `$api` setup methods (excluding the constructor) begin with the word `set`.
+All `API` class setup methods (excluding the constructor) begin with the word `set`.
 A full list of these setup methods and a brief description can be viewed below.
 For more information about each method view the [`class.API.inc.php`](api_builder_includes/class.API.inc.php) source.

 ###API Class Setup Methods